viperleed/viperleed/doc/content/installation.rst

     already ships with these libraries preinstalled.

     .. warning::
-        If the XCode command-line tools are not installed before you install ``gfortran``, you will get an error stating that the ``-lSystem`` library is not available.
-If this happens, make sure to first install the XCode command-line tools via
+        If the :program:`XCode` command-line tools are not installed before you install ``gfortran``, you will get an error stating that the ``-lSystem`` library is not available.
+If this happens, make sure to first install the :program:`XCode` command-line tools via

         .. code-block:: bash